Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	11. Utopia Rating:  2/5, +1 with Leisure Subsidies
 	12. Public Protection Rating:  3/5, +1 with Seasteading, Orbital Habitats, Dyson Swarm, or Vacuum-Based Life
 	13. Technological Smoothness:  5/5
-	14. Technological Extremophilia:  4/5, +1 with Seasteading, Orbital Habitats, Dyson Swarm, or Vacuum-Based Life
+	14. Technological Extremophilia:  3/5, +1 per two of:  Seasteading, Orbital Habitats, Dyson Swarm, or Vacuum-Based Life
+	15. Stress/Boredom rating: 4/5 (Stressful)
-	15. Kind of person most protected:  "Undiscoverable" artists whose talents would never be found without this due to poverty or criminal records.
+	16. Kind of person most protected:  "Undiscoverable" artists whose talents would never be found without this due to poverty or criminal records.
+	17. Special categories:  Diversifying, Anti-Popular, Galactic Politics
+	18. Conversion potential:  Unknown
 36. Colonial Office:
 	1. Authorial protest:  TBD.
 	2. Mechanism proposal:  These encourage bidirectional migration.
 They do not encourage net migration unless they cause an increase in wealth levels.
 	3. Narrative indicator:  One of the things that happens in every subculture while one plays the game is that the lower classes vanish while the upper classes develop.
 The colonial offices make that process seem more likely to be peaceful, because they suggest that people leave peacefully.
 	4. Downside analysis:  Standard anti-multiculturalism arguments that everything gets watered down, blah blah blah, I don't believe in this criticism.
 It may also encourage misappropriation and distortion of cultural ideas as they are trafficked across vast differences and applied to the lives and artistic careers of people far from where they started.
 I see these kinds of complaint as very similar to each other...
 	5. Mechanism proposal:  By discouraging hatred and encouraging self-selected residence (bidirectional migration!), some of the Colonial Office's cultural gains are the result of the lack of hatred breaking up the unity of the local culture.
 I like this a lot better than Panarchic Indoctrination for its likely implications on cultural stress.
+	6. Mechanism proposal:  I first imagined that these were literally negotiating 1-to-1 swaps between people who lived in entirely different star systems, offering people who might otherwise not have the wealth or prominence the opportunity to travel very long distances and live somewhere new.
+	7. Apologia:  This is an omni-converter.
+Perhaps anything can be unfriendly, as it should be noted that this technically works by getting dissidents to *leave*... but the important thing is that it means population demographics shift more peacefully in every direction.
+	8. IRL Politics note:  It's important to divorce the concept of colonialism in The Viceroy from the IRL concept of colonialism, as I'm like 95% sure that the IRL implications of colonialism aren't being invoked here.
-	6. Bureaucratic waste analysis:  Literal, but occasionally corrupt.
+	9. Bureaucratic waste analysis:  Literal, albeit occasionally corrupt.
 All these cultural ambassador positions are very non-work roles that only contribute to the colonial office's ambitions on average.
-	7. Utopia rating:  5/5
+	10. Utopia rating:  5/5
-	8. Public protection rating:  5/5
+	11. Public protection rating:  5/5
-	9. Technological smoothness:  5/5
+	12. Technological smoothness:  5/5
-	10. Technological extremophilia:  5/5
+	13. Technological extremophilia:  5/5
+	14. Stress/Boredom rating:  3/5 (Eustress)
-	11. Kind of person most protected:  People who would rather be somewhere else.
+	15. Kind of person most protected:  People who would rather be somewhere else.
+	16. Special categories:  Diversifying, Hedonological, Galactic Politics
+	17. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.